facuellarg/go-guide/readme.md

 ```
 ### Database Connection
-For database connection we need to use the driver for connection, for example, if we want connect to mysql database we install the driver like that
+For database connection we need to use the driver for connection, for example, if we want connect to mysql database we must install the driver like that
 ``` bash
 go get -u github.com/go-sql-driver/mysql
 ```